Jennifer I. Almanza, DNP, CNM

 Faisa Abdi-Omar is a Somali speaking CNM who practices at Minnesota Community Care in St. Paul.
 Faisa is committed to woman-centered care and understanding of the impact a birth experience can have on a woman.
 She has a passion for helping patients safely achieve their ideal birth and supporting them as leaders in their healthcare.

 I am a certified nurse-midwife with interests in pregnancy, prenatal care, women’s health, contraception, trial of labor after Cesarean (TOLAC) and vaginal birth after Cesarean (VBAC).
-I catch babies at The Mother Baby Center in Coon Rapids, MN.

-My practice philosophy is: Provide high-quality care that is competent, compassionate and ethical.
+I provide high-quality care that is competent, compassionate and ethical.
 I strive to provide care that is holistic and honors the normalcy of women’s life-cycle events.
 I believe in partnering with women and their families through shared decision-making and informed consent to achieve optimal well-being.

 I respect the power of birth.
 I believe that a person’s ability to birth unhindered, on their own terms, is one of the most powerful processes a person can ever experience.
 I view birth as a rite of passage, and believe every parent should leave that passage feeling empowered and confident in themselves as parents and as human beings.
 My biggest priority as a community midwife is to serve my community with love, compassion, and integrity.